We review The Savoy and discover designer dreams, stellar service, and the world’s best vegetarian sausage

 Room service was equally delightful.
 Of course we needed to try the Pizza Margherita (something of an international room service staple) and it was especially good.
 We also inhaled a portion of tiramisu which was heavenly.

 Also onsite is Gordon Ramsay’s Savoy Grill, the perfect spot to catch up with family and friends and while away the hours.
-Drinks are currently served at Beaufort Bar, a dark and moody space that vibes of late-night meetings and pre-show cocktails.
-Unfortunately, the famed American Bar was still closed when we visited, but we’ll definitely be in for a visit when it opens again soon.
+Drinks are served at both the Beaufort Bar, a dark and moody space that vibes of late-night meetings and pre-show cocktails, and the American Bar, one of the oldest cocktail bars in the city.

 I was pleasantly surprised with the gym at the hotel which is bigger than expected with a room for cardio and another for weights.
 During our stay, I did two Les Mills spin classes on the special bikes they have, a real treat for a spin-lover such as myself.
 The weights room has a generous number of free weights and machines and a good space for yoga and stretching too.